 Uganda is another of our longest running projects.
 At this site, we focus on a bit of everything.
 Due to the varying needs of the communities, projects in this area my be new wells, hand-pump repair, sanitation initiatives, rainwater harvesting, filtration, or a combination of several of these.
 Training and education of local water committees has been a key to success in this area, as well.
 If you are interested in being a part of an amazing movement in Africa, come to Uganda with us and serve in an amazing way!

 Our newest project, Nepal, began as a result of the massive earthquakes that rocked the country and killed more than 8,000 people in April of 2015.
 As a result, Wine To Water began relief efforts as much of the water and sanitation infrastructure was completely destroyed.
 Millions have been left without access to clean water and have turned to drinking straight from the streets and fields.
 Water filtration and clean water capturing (rainwater) are a desperate need as people try to cope with the rebuilding of their lives.
 Please join us on a trip to Nepal or support this great country in recovery with your generous donation.

 Although the U.S. does not have the same large-scale water crisis problems much of the developing world has, there is a crisis none-the-less.
 We, the people of the United States, cannot ignore the significant water issues of our own country.
 Wine To Water has kicked off our first domestic water project in 2015 by focusing on water shed cleanup and restoration in our own backyard, the Appalachian Mountains.
 We feel the responsibility to ensure our kids and grandkids have access to the same water resources we so often take for granted today.

-*If the proposed project is not in the countries that we currently work, then it is very unlikely that we will be able to take on the new project.
+*If the proposed project is not in a country that we currently work, then it is unlikely that we will be able to take on the new project.